 Maternal and Neonatal Tetanus Elimination (MNTE)

-As a first step, countries are encouraged to develop an MNT plan of action (PoA), detailing how they would proceed to eliminate MNT through the implementation of the recommended strategies as normal
+As a first step, countries are encouraged to develop an MNT plan of action (PoA), detailing how they would proceed to eliminate MNT through the implementation of the recommended strategies.

 The PoA is then submitted to UNICEF or other partners for financial and technical support.
 One major component of most plans is the implementation of TT Supplementary Immunization Activities (TT-SIAs) in high risk districts (HRD).
 TT SIAs are then implemented as per the country's capacity and available resources

 Global progress 1999-2016:

 - > 189 m Women of Reproductive Age (WRA) targeted with TT-SIAs

 - > 151 m WRA reached with 2 doses of TT

 - In 2014, 9 countries implemented TT SIAs: Angola, Cambodia, DRC, Haiti, Indonesia, Kenya, Mali, Niger, Nigeria.

 - In 2015, 8 countries implemented TT SIAs: Afghanistan,Chad, Ethiopia, Haiti, Mali, Pakistan, Sudan, South Sudan.